 2) The program is fully multi-threaded, enabling it to take maximum advantage of modern multiple-core processors.
-As of this writing, many over-the-counter computers contain a CPU with six cores, each of which is hyperthreaded to perform two sets of operation streams simultaneously.
-VarScreen keeps all twelve of these threads busy as much as possible, which tremendously speeds operation compared to single-threaded programs.
+As of this writing, many over-the-counter computers contain a CPU with ten or more cores, each of which is hyperthreaded to perform two sets of operation streams simultaneously.
+VarScreen keeps all of these threads busy as much as possible, which tremendously speeds operation compared to single-threaded programs.

 3) The most massively compute-intensive algorithms make use of any CUDA-enabled nVidia card in the user’s computer.
 These widely available video cards (standard hardware on many computers) turn an ordinary desktop computer into a super-computer, accelerating computations by several orders of magnitude.
 (The GTX Titan contains almost 3000 parallel processors.)
 Enormously complex algorithms that would require days of compute time on an ordinary computer with ordinary software can execute in several minutes using the VarScreen program on a computer with a modern nVidia display card.

 4) Most tests print solo and unbiased p-values: